maureen-githaiga/data-engineering-zoomcamp-2025/kestra/README.md

-# NYC Taxi Data Project — Workflow Orchestration with Kestra
+# NYC Taxi Data — Workflow Orchestration with Kestra

 This project is part of the workflow orchestration module The goal is to extend existing data ingestion workflows to handle **NYC Yellow and Green Taxi datasets for the year 2021**, using **Kestra**, a modern open-source orchestration platform.